-Visual core description-derived lithologies based on texture are dominated at both sites by clayey silt, silty clay, and clay with minor components of medium sand, fine sand, very fine sand, and silt (Figures F19, F20).
-Detailed smear slide observations indicate that there is a large siliceous biogenic component that can dominate the lithology (lithogenic-rich siliceous ooze vs. siliceous-rich, lithogenic silty clay).
-The most common sedimentary structures at both sites are thin beds (1-3 cm thick) and laminae sometimes forming parallel laminated intervals that contain fine sand, very fine sand, silt, and clayer silt.
+VCD-derived lithologies based on texture are dominated at both sites by clayey silt, silty clay, and clay with minor components of medium sand, fine sand, very fine sand, and silt (Figures F19, F20).
+Detailed smear slide observations indicate that there is a large siliceous biogenic component that can dominate the lithology (lithogenic-rich siliceous ooze versus siliceous-rich, lithogenic silty clay).
+The most common sedimentary structures at both sites are thin beds (1-3 cm thick) and laminae sometimes forming parallel laminated intervals that contain fine sand, very fine sand, silt, and clayey silt.
 These deposits can have sharp, erosional, wavy, gradational, and bioturbated lower and upper contacts.
-The sediment above the basal contacts can fine or coarsen upward and can also comprise convolute and chaotic bedding structures with folded and dipping beds, drag folds, and floating silt and very fine sand clasts.
-Also present at Sites M0083 and M0089 are intervals of homogeneous sediment.
+The sediment above the basal contacts can fine or coarsen upward and partially comprise convolute and chaotic bedding structures with folded and dipping beds, drag folds, and floating silt and very fine sand clasts.
+Additionally, intervals of homogenous sediment are present at Sites M0083 and M0089.
 These intervals range in thickness from 1 cm to 4 m.
-Their lithology is generally clay dominated, but silty clay and clayey silt are also present and can rarely contain calcareous nannofossils (as observed in smear slides from the thick clay bed between ~9 and 12 mbsf (Interval 4, below) at Site M0083 and thinner (10 cm thick) bed at ~2 mbsf at Site M0089.
+Their lithology is generally clay dominated, but silty clay and clayey silt are also present and can rarely contain calcareous nannofossils (as observed in smear slides from the thick clay bed between ~9 and 12 mbsf (Interval 4) at Site M0083 and thinner (10 cm thick) bed at ~2 mbsf at Site M0089.
 The sediments have undergone secondary depositional processes: bioturbation and the formation of iron monosulfides.
 These postdepositional processes overprint the primary depositional bedding features.
-The lithostratigraphic succession at Site M0083 comprises the following eight intervals in a downcore direction, as defined in Hole M0083D (Figure F19):
+The lithostratigraphic succession at Site M0083 comprises the following eight intervals downcore, as defined in Hole M0083D (Figure F19):